mehulagg/gitlab/doc/user/packages/nuget_repository/index.md

 ### Install a package with the NuGet CLI

 CAUTION: **Warning:**
 By default, `nuget` checks the official source at `nuget.org` first.
 If you have a NuGet package in the Package Registry with the same name as a package at `nuget.org`, you must specify the source name to install the correct package.

-Install the latest version of a package running this command:
+Install the latest version of a package by running this command:

 ```shell
 nuget install <package_id> -OutputDirectory <output_directory> \